jolicode/docker-starter/README.md

 ## Usage documentation

-We provide a [README.dist.md](./README.dist.md) to explain what anyone need to know to start and interact with the infrastructure.
+We provide a [README.dist.md](./README.dist.md) to explain what anyone needs to know to start and interact with the infrastructure.

 You should probably use this README.dist.md as a base for your project's README.md: